Humphrey Bogart: First performances

 Bogart returned home to find his father in poor health, his medical practice faltering, and much of the family's wealth lost in bad timber investments.
 His character and values developed separately from his family during his navy days, and he began to rebel.
-Bogart became a liberal who disliked pretension, phonies and snobs, sometimes defying conventional behavior and authority; he was also well-mannered, articulate, punctual, self-effacing and stand-offish.
+Bogart became a liberal who disliked pretension, phonies and snobs, sometimes defying conventional behavior and authority; he was also well-mannered, articulate, punctual, self-effacing and standoffish.
 After his naval service, he worked as a shipper and a bond salesman, joining the Coast Guard Reserve.

 Frank Kelly Rich writes that Bogart "dove headfirst into the Jazz Age lifestyle, always up for late night revels...
-When his meager wages were exhausted, he’d play chess against all comers in arcades for a dollar a match (he was a brilliant player) to fund his outings."
-Mike Doyle of Chess.com writes that “Before he made any money from acting, he would hustle players for dimes and quarters, playing in New York parks and at Coney Island.”
+When his meager wages were exhausted, he'd play chess against all comers in arcades for a dollar a match (he was a brilliant player) to fund his outings."
+Mike Doyle of Chess.com writes that "Before he made any money from acting, he would hustle players for dimes and quarters, playing in New York parks and at Coney Island."
 Bogart resumed his friendship with Bill Brady Jr. (whose father had show-business connections), and obtained an office job with William A. Brady's new World Films company.
 Although he wanted to try his hand at screenwriting, directing, and production, he excelled at none.
 Bogart was stage manager for Brady's daughter Alice's play A Ruined Lady.
 He made his stage debut a few months later as a Japanese butler in Alice's 1921 play Drifting (nervously delivering one line of dialogue), and appeared in several of her subsequent plays.

 Although Bogart had been raised to believe that acting was a lowly profession, he liked the late hours actors kept and the attention they received: "I was born to be indolent and this was the softest of rackets."
 He spent much of his free time in speakeasies, drinking heavily.
-A bar-room brawl at this time was also a purported cause of Bogart's lip damage, dovetailing with Louise Brooks' account.
+A bar-room brawl at this time was also a purported cause of Bogart's lip damage, dovetailing with Louise Brooks's account.